inferno-framework/inferno-template/README.md

   database.
 - Run `docker-compose up` in this repo.
 - Navigate to `http://localhost:4567`.
 Your test suite will be available.
-- Navigate to `http://localhost:4567`.
-Your test suite will be available.

 ## Distributing tests